Milky Oat Seed

 What it is

-Milky oat seed refers to the unripe seed heads of Avena sativa harvested during the brief "milky" stage when the grain exudes a white latex upon pressure.
-It may appear as:
+Milky oat seed refers to the unripe seed heads and tops of Avena sativa, harvested during the brief "milky" stage when the immature grain exudes a white sap under pressure.
+It reaches people mainly in liquid form:

-• fresh plant tinctures (the predominant form, since drying loses the milky quality)
+- fresh-plant tinctures (the predominant form, since drying tends to lose the milky-stage quality)

-• occasionally in combination herbal formulas paired with other botanicals
+- occasionally as a component of combination herbal formulas alongside other botanicals

 Traditional use (educational)